Invading My Mind

 "Invading My Mind" is a song recorded by American entertainer Jennifer Lopez for her seventh studio album Love?
 (2011).
 It was written by RedOne, AJ Junior, BeatGeek, Teddy Sky, Bilal "The Chef", Jimmy Joker and produced by RedOne, Lopez, Lady Gaga, BeatGeek, Jimmy Joker and Kuk Harrell.
 "Invading My Mind" is an uptempo song that speaks of being overcome with a feeling that's "attacking, invading my mind".

-"Invading My Mind" received generally positive acclaim from music critics, who thought of the song to be single-worthy.
+"Invading My Mind" received generally positive reviews from music critics, who thought of the song to be single-worthy.
 The song drew comparisons to Ace of Base's 1995 single "Beautiful Life" and to the music of Kylie Minogue.
 It additionally was compared to Lopez's own single "On the Floor", but with "more of a groove feel".
 Upon the release of Love?, "Invading My Mind" debuted at number ten on the South Korea Gaon International Chart.

 Production and composition

 "Invading My Mind" was written by RedOne, AJ Junior, BeatGeek, Teddy Sky, Bilal The Chef, Jimmy Joker and produced by RedOne, Lopez, Lady Gaga, BeatGeek and Joker.
 Lopez's vocals for the song were arranged and produced by RedOne.
 The vocals were recorded by Jim Annunziato, Josh Gudwin and Kuk Harrell at Cove Studios in New York City, New York and Henson Recording Studios in Los Angeles, California.
 RedOne, Chris "Tek" O'Ryan and Trevor Muzzy handled audio engineering of "Invading My Mind", while RedOne and O'Ryan were in charge of vocal editing.
 RedOne, BeatGeek and Joker provided instruments for the song and also programming for them.
 The song was later mixed by Trevor Muzzy.

 "Invading My Mind" is an uptempo song, with a length of three minutes and twenty seconds (3:20).
 Melinda Newman of HitFix described "Invading My Mind" as being a "fast-paced, Euro-tinged, robotic dance thumper", while Swagata Panjari of Radio and Music called it a "groovy club banger" with "high energy beats".
 The song contains an almost "duplicate rhythm" to "On the Floor", but with "more prominent" electro keys and breaks that have "more of a groove feel" to them.
 The song received comparisons to Ace of Base's 1995 single "Beautiful Life" and to the music of Kylie Minogue.

 While working with RedOne, Lopez insists that he "brought the best out of her", something she credits to his Moroccan, Swedish and American heritage.
 Lopez stated that: "He's awesome.
 He's one of the nicest people and has a beautiful spirit.
 He can create something the whole world will love and that is probably to do with his international background.
 Some people can do dance, others can do urban or pop, but Nadir does it all and understand what makes a hit on every level".